Investigating Retrieval-Augmented Generation Systems on Unanswerable, Uncheatable, Realistic, Multi-hop Queries

 \section{Introduction}

 Retrieval Augmented Generation (RAG) \cite{lewis2020retrieval,asai} is a powerful approach for many NLP tasks, enabling LLMs to respond to diverse user requests by leveraging an external document collection.
 While RAG is highly effective at increasing model credibility \cite{gao2023}, mitigating hallucinations, and improving response quality \cite{pmlr-v162-borgeaud22a}, there remains a need to better understand how such systems handle complex, multi-part queries when available information from the corpus is insufficient.
-In particular, RAG systems must be able to appropriately reject unanswerable queries and localize retrieval or reasoning failures when responding to multi-hop requests \cite{multihoprag,uaeval4rag}.
+In particular, RAG systems must be able to appropriately reject unanswerable queries (i.e., those for which no relevant information is present in the corpus) and localize retrieval or reasoning failures when responding to multi-hop requests \cite{multihoprag,uaeval4rag}.
 These capabilities are crucial for reliable deployment of RAG systems in high-stakes domains where information is often missing or incomplete.